yuan0-0jia/e-road/README.md

 # E-Road

 This program finds the shortest path from one city to another.
-The program takes in network.txt, which contains a list of tuples indicating the connections between two cities.
+The program takes in network.txt, which contains a list of tuples indicating the connections between cities.
 vertex_names.txt contains the names of the cities, with IDs matching those in network.txt.
 vertex_locations.txt indicates the coordinates of each city in vertex_names.txt.